 The school is situated in Taru desert, as the name suggests.
 This makes it very difficult or the lives of the residents in this region to move smoothly in life.
 Sometimes, many of them are very desperate when it comes to educating their children because they depend entirely on small farms and little frocks with so little output.
 Most of the seasons end up in crop failure due to short rains before the crops are ready for harvest.
 You can see how a parent really struggles and even begs to bring firewood for the child to stay in school.
 On the other end of the problem is the Human –wildlife conflict; since the area neighbours the Tsavo national park from where the wild animals roam freely day and night destroying the farms and crops in the process.
 The Girls’ were not spared the danger of wild animals; since elephants, snakes and a battery of other animals have been seen roaming through the school compound even at night, thus putting their lives in danger; but a well-wisher (Kenya-keys) assisted in putting up a fence, which has secured the girls, their properties and the entire school community from danger.

 So, one would understand the kind of lifestyle the Taru community affords, especially that most of them are not in the formal employment sector, or no employment at all, which means most of them depend entirely on their shambas, livestock, small farms for up-keep.

 STATEMENT OF NEED

 A well-wisher (Kenya-Keys), donated 144 bed-capacities to lessen the congestion; but it can only accommodate 144 Girls, leaving the other 116 out, after the old dormitory has taken another 80.
 Thus, the urgent need to put a new dormitory; since the student numbers are increasing yearly, having started a double stream.
-Therefore, there is need for a 196 capacity dormitory, with the projected intake of 120 girls in the year 2020.
+Therefore, there is need for a 196 capacity dormitory.

 The school management board (B.O.M) has come up with the following action plan: